 Our trees provide homes and refuge to wildlife; clean the air by absorbing carbon dioxide; protect water quality by filtering rain; and cool the earth with their shade.
 Decades after they’re planted, they will become lumber, pulp, paper and other wood-based products.
 And, just as we harvest trees, we plant millions more every year.

-As the communities around Rayonier's land grow, sometimes our properties are needed for a higher use, and that's where our real estate subsidiary, Raydient Places + Properties, comes in.
-Raydient is on a mission to create places with a purpose, like a country property destined to be a family homestead or a community that brings families and friends together.
+As the communities around Rayonier's land grow, sometimes our properties are needed for a different use.
+That's where our real estate subsidiary, Raydient Places + Properties, comes in, creating places with a purpose that meet the needs of the communities around us.

-We believe in sharing our land, putting it to work, and meeting as many needs as we can with our 2.6 million acres.
+We believe in sharing our land, putting it to work, and meeting as many needs as we can with our 2.8 million acres.
 We meet alternative energy needs through solar farm, wind and biomass opportunities.
-Hunters and beekeepers use our land.
+Hunters, fishermen and beekeepers use our land.
 And we harvest more than trees, working with buyers to fill the need for minerals, fill dirt, pine straw and palmetto berries to name a few.

 Rayonier forests serve a critical role in our environment today and for future generations.
 Find out how our team protects wildlife, conserves water, improves soil quality, ensures healthy forests and works with our communities.

-Each year, Rayonier makes more than 2.1 million acres available for recreational licensing in Alabama, Georgia, Florida, Louisiana, Mississippi, Oklahoma, Oregon, South Carolina, Texas and Washington.
+Each year, Rayonier makes more than 2.2 million acres available for recreational licensing in Alabama, Florida, Georgia, Louisiana, Oklahoma, Oregon, South Carolina, Texas and Washington.

 Rayonier foresters take great care in managing our timberlands while being good stewards of the environment.
 Our portfolio includes acreage in the U.S. South, U.S. Pacific Northwest and New Zealand.